-Studies demonstrate the benefits of self-measurements
+Studies show the benefits of self-monitoring

-1. American Study from 2022
+1. US study from 2022

 2. Study from the Nephrology Center Göttingen

-3. English Study Published in February 2018
+3. English study published in February 2018

 arm